 Where Muddledash differs from games like Micro Machines or Speedrunners is that if you fall behind on the obstacle course to the party, you are not out of the game.
 You simply respawn at the next flat piece of land.
 That often means you’ll respawn ahead of the player with the present and that can often be an advantage.
 It is a genuine tactic to run the other way when you lose touch with the leader and respawn to attack.
 This is why I mention Nidhogg as its the only other game I can think of where this tactic is so valid, satisfying and laugh out loud funny when you turn the tables by being ‘bad at the game’… or so says the loser playing properly.
 This also means no one is ever truly out of the game for winning and that keeps the chaos rolling.

-Whilst levels are procedural generated, its done so in obstacle blocks.
+Whilst levels are procedurally generated, it is done so in obstacle blocks.
 Whilst you may not run the same colour palette and selection twice, you will recognise segments and over time that becomes helpful to know when to defend and attack.
-As always with this design principle I’d love the option to save levels that worked really well but to be honest I haven’t come across a level that didn’t.
+As always with this design principle, I’d love the option to save levels that worked really well but to be honest I haven’t come across a level that didn’t.
 The only downside I can possibly say is that you will need friends – there are no AI bots.